-The Crescent-Villa Fire Authority's response to the finding identified in our audit is described in the accompanying schedule of findings and responses.
-Crescent-Villa Fire Authority's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.
+Government Auding Standards requires the auditor to perform limited procedures on the Crescent-Villa Fire Authority's response to the findings identified in our audit is described in the accompanying schedule of findings and questioned costs.
+Crescent-Villa Fire Authority's response was not subjected to the other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.